Maxwell Close

 At the 1857 general election Close was elected Member of Parliament for Armagh and held the seat until 1864.
 He was re-elected in 1874 and held the seat until 1885.

-Close died at the age of 75.
+Close died of pneumonia at Drumbanagher House on 25 January 1903, at the age of 75.

-Close married Catherine Deborah Agnes Close, daughter of Henry S. Close of Newtown Park, Dublin in 1852.
+Close married in 1852 Catherine Deborah Agnes Close, daughter of Henry S. Close of Newtown Park, Dublin.
+There were five children.
+His estate was inherited by their son Major Maxwell Archibald Close (1853–1935), an officer in the 13th Hussars, who married Lady Muriel Albany Stuart-Richardson (1869–1928), daughter of the 5th Earl Castle Stewart.